sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 expect(IsNetscapeOnSolaris()).toBe(false)
 -->

-We’ve eliminated two levels of nesting and quite a lot of boilerplate code, so the actual condition is easier to understand.
+By eliminating two levels of nesting and reducing boilerplate code, we made the actual condition clearer.

 I often see two conditions for a single boolean variable: